Gov. Greg Abbott joins Texas Rally of Life at the State Capitol

+Gov. Greg Abbott celebrated that decision and what his office has been able to accomplish in the last years as it worked to outlaw abortion in Texas.

-"We promised we would protect the life of every child with a heartbeat, and we did," said Gov. Abbott.
+"We promised we would protect the life of every child with a heartbeat, and we did," Abbott said.
 "I signed a law doing exactly that.
 We passed a law that bans mail-order abortion drugs in Texas.
 We promised that if Roe v.
 Wade was overturned, abortions would be banned in Texas.
 It was overturned, and I signed a law that bans abortions in Texas."

 In his speech at the rally, the governor also highlighted what he said were efforts to protect the life of both the child and mother by allocating more than $100 million to the Alternatives to Abortion program.